ogeesan/bpod-docs-testing/docs/user-guide/function-reference.md

 Reads values from a Bpod module, via its serial connection to the state machine. (i.e. Module --> State Machine --> MATLAB)

-> [!IMPORTANT]
+!!! important
-> The state machine must be manually configured to relay bytes from the module to the USB port, in order for `ModuleRead()` to work.
+    The state machine must be manually configured to relay bytes from the module to the USB port, in order for `ModuleRead()` to work.
 Set the current relayed module with: `BpodSystem.StartModuleRelay(ModuleName)`.
 When you are done exchanging data with the module, you must call `BpodSystem.StopModuleRelay()` before using the state machine.
 If you do not call `StopModuleRelay()`, bytes relayed from the module may interfere with expected USB transmissions.
 Example code below shows proper usage.

 **Syntax**